ai/nanodelay/README.md

 foo()
 ```

-Second argument will be used in `Promise` as resolved value
+The second argument will be used in `Promise` as resolved value
 (useful to pass variables between scopes):

 ```js